josh04/observantrommel/README.md

 You will also need a version of [npm](https://www.npmjs.com/get-npm).

 Run `wasm-pack build` in the root followed by moving into the `www` directory and running `npm install` (you only need to do this command once).
-Finally, run either `npm run start` to host a local webserver running the app, or `npm run build` to package it for hosting in `www/dist`.
+Finally, run either `npm run start` to host a local webserver running the app, or `npm run build` to package it for hosting in `www/dist` (you will need to copy `index.js` in from the folder above).